-1100.1 Common Rules
+1100 Combined 1100.1 Common Rules Based art.

-Based art.
 201.6.2 and art.
-201.6.9 Alpine Combined competitions can be held according to the technical regulations of the events and special regulations approved by FIS.
+201.6.9 Alpine Combined competitions may be held according to the technical regulations of the events and special regulations approved by FIS.
 1100.2 Combined competitions may be held at all levels.
 When special rules apply (for example WSC, OWG, Cups), these rules are considered an integral part of the ICR.

-1100.3 The following possibilities of Combined events are possible:

-- Super Combined - Classical Combined - Special forms of Combined events - 1100.4 Combined competitions may be held as Single or Team events. - 1100.5 Starting numbers given to the competitors for the first run remain the same for all runs. - 1100.6 The results of a Combined competition are only counted if the competitor takes part in each event of the Combined and appears in the intermediate results. - 1100.7 The Combined results are calculated by adding the race times of the single events or runs.
+1100.3 The following possibilities of Combined events are possible: - Super Combined - Classical Combined - Special forms of Combined events 1100.4 Combined competitions may be held as Single or Team events.
+1100.5 Starting numbers given to the competitors for the first run remain the same for all runs.
+1100.6 The results of a Combined competition are only counted if the competitor takes part in each event of the Combined and appears in the intermediate results.
+1100.7 The Combined results are calculated by adding the race times of the single events or runs.
 Special forms of Combined events (Art.
-1103) can be calculated according to other regulations. - 1100.8 The Organizing Committee must state in the invitation how many competitors are qualified for the second and any subsequent runs.
-The Jury may change this number. - 1100.9 The start order is determined for each event according to art.
+1103) can be calculated according to other regulations.
+1100.8 The Organising Committee must state in the invitation how many competitors are qualified for the second and any subsequent runs.
+The Jury may change this number.
+1100.9 The start order is determined for each event according to art.
 621. For special forms of Combined events see art.
 1103.2.

-- 1100.10 Only interim results may be published for those events or runs already completed.
-The official results are only published when all events or runs have been completed. - 1100.11 The sequence of the different races to be combined may be decided by the Organizers and must be announced in the race notice and the programme.
+1100.10 Only interim results may be published for those events or runs already completed.
+The official results are only published when all events or runs have been completed.
+1100.11 The sequence of the different races to be combined may be decided by the Organisers and must be announced in the race notice and the programme.
 Changes may be made by the Jury.
+1101 Super Combined 1101.1 Is the result of a Downhill or Super-G run and a single Slalom run held according to the technical regulations for Slalom and those for DH or SG.
+The Super Combined event consists of two runs.
+1101.2 Downhill and Super-G events of Super Combined must be held on courses specifically homologated for DH or SG respectively.
+The Slalom may be held on these courses.